Blackveiled/RPGMaker/README.md

 ## 2. Purpose ##

-* RPGMaker is a CraftBukkit plugin which is intended to add a plethora of new features to your server to simulate an MMORPG experience.
+* RPGMaker is a CraftBukkit plugin which is intended to add a plethora of new features for your server to simulate an MMORPG experience.
 * RPGMaker is currently version 1.0.0-R0.1.

 ## 3. RPGMaker Versions ##